aristocratos/spdtest.sh/README.md

 mtr : https://github.com/traviscross/mtr : needed if you want to check routes to slow servers

 Included:  <br>
-speedtest-cli : https://github.com/sivel/speedtest-cli : used to get serverlist since official client is limited to 10 servers
+speedtest-cli : https://github.com/sivel/speedtest-cli : used to get serverlist since official client is limited to 10 servers<br>
-should not be installed globally since name conflicts with official client
+should not be installed globally since name conflicts with official client<br>
 version 2.1.2 included

 <br>